capslocky/git-cheat-sheet/git.md

 Term | Description
 --- | ---
-[remote_name] | Remote repository (by default you have only one named 'origin') [branch_name] | Typically consists of two parts with jira ticket id <br> ('feature/ASD-4385-workflow-for-shop', 'bugfix/ASD-4512') branch tip (head) | Is a last commit of the branch.
-As for local branches - manually moved reference <br> (typically by commit or pull) head | Automatic reference to the current (base) commit of your working copy detached head | When your current commit is not a tip of any branch remote branch | Remote repository branch, automatically updated reference (by fetch) upstream (or remote-tracking) branch | Linked remote branch, typically with the same name ('origin/bugfix/ASD-4512'), <br> to push/pull local branch commits from working copy | Your current state of files, it's what you see and edit index (staged files) | Next commit will be created from this set of changes ahead 3 / behind 5 | Amount of unique new commits in comparison with upstream, <br> ahead 3 - is yours, behind 5 - in upstream fast-forward | If you merge commits from another branch to your current branch, <br> and your branch is completely behind it (ahead is 0), <br> there is no need in merge commit, just current branch tip is lifted up (by default) dangling (orphan, lost) commit | Commit that isn't a part of any branch or tag (not visible in gui client). <br> But still visible through 'git reflog' and 'git fsck' until garbage collection. <br> Can be restored by 'git merge [commit_hash]' or 'git reset --hard [commit_hash]' <br> or by creating new branch for that commit
+[remote_name] | Remote repository (by default you have only one named 'origin') [branch_name] | Typically consists of two parts with jira ticket id <br> ('feature/ASD-4385-shop-workflow', 'bugfix/ASD-4512', 'origin/bugfix/ASD-4512') branch tip (head) | Is a last commit of the branch. <br> As for local branches - manually moved reference (typically by commit and pull) head | Automatic reference to the current (base) commit of your working copy detached head | When your current commit is not a tip of any branch remote branch | Remote repository branch, automatically updated reference (by fetch) upstream (or remote-tracking) branch | Linked remote branch, typically with the same name + remote prefix: <br> 'origin/bugfix/ASD-4512', to push/pull local branch commits from tag | Fixed reference to the fixed commit, typically to mark concrete release, like 'v1.8.5-rc2' working copy | Your current state of files, it's what you see and edit index (staged files) | Next commit will be created from this set of changes ahead 3 / behind 5 | Amount of unique new commits in comparison with upstream, <br> ahead 3 - is yours, behind 5 - in upstream.
+All others are common. fast-forward | If you merge commits from another branch to your current branch, <br> and your branch is completely behind it (ahead is 0), <br> there is no need in merge commit, current branch tip is just lifted up (by default) dangling (orphan, lost) commit | Commit that isn't referenced by any branch or tag (not visible in gui client). <br> But still visible through 'git reflog' and 'git fsck' until garbage collection. <br> Can be restored by 'git merge [commit_hash]' or 'git reset --hard [commit_hash]' <br> or by creating new branch for that commit

 ## git file commands ##